boeckmann/asm6502/README.txt

         -  expressions enclosed by parentheses ()

+        -  unary bit-wise complement ~, and logical not !

         -  multiplication *, division /, bit-wise and &, logical left <<
            and right >> shift.